ernstae/salt-maxscale-formula/README.md

 --
 This is currently a work in progress and should not be employed in a production environment.

+Supported Platforms
+--
+This formula has been tested with Debian and RedHat os_family distributions.
+At the time of writing, MariaDB supports rhel variants `> 5.0` and Ubuntu `trusty` and `xenial`

+If installing on RHEL variants, and specifying pillar value `maxscale:version_hold: True`, a necessary dependency `yum-plugin-versionlock` will be installed to ensure the package can be held at a specific version.

 Configuration
 --
 For more information on configuration options please review the documentation https://mariadb.com/kb/en/mariadb-enterprise/mariadb-maxscale-21-mariadb-maxscale-configuration-usage-scenarios/#monitor-modules